-The Scottish Social Services Council (SSSC) is the regulator for the social work, social care and early years workforce in Scotland.
-Our work means the people of Scotland can count on social work, social care and early years services being provided by a trusted, skilled and confident workforce.
-We protect the public by registering social workers, social care and early years workers, setting standards for their practice, conduct, training and education and by supporting their professional development.
+The Scottish Social Services Council (SSSC) is the regulator for the social work, social care and children and young people workforce in Scotland.
+We were established in 2001 by the Regulation of Care (Scotland) Act 2001 to regulate social service workers and to promote their education and training.

+We protect the public by registering this workforce, setting standards for their practice, conduct, training and education and by supporting their professional development.
 Where people fall below the standards of practice and conduct, we can investigate and take action.